craftcms/docs/docs/4.x/upgrade.md

 `alt` is now a reserved word for Asset Volume field layouts.
 If you have an existing, custom `alt` field, you’ll need to change it.
 :::

+## User Permissions

+A few user permissions have been removed in Craft 4:

+- `assignUserGroups` previously let authorized users assign other users to their own groups.
+Authorization must now be explicitly granted for each group.
+- `customizeSources` had made it possible for authorized users to customize element sources.
+Only admins can customize element sources now, and only from an environment that allows admin changes.
+- `publishPeerEntryDrafts:<uid>` permissions wouldn’t have stopped users from viewing, copying, and saving draft content themselves.

 ## Plugins

 See [Updating Plugins for Craft 4](extend/updating-plugins.md).